MinuMThomas/Hair-and-Makeup/README.md

 ## Navbar

-The features will be displayed according to the logged user, as marked in [features]
+The features will be displayed as Home,Register/Myprofile, and signin/logout

 | Feature       | Expected Action       | Result    |